Something about the glossy pages of magazines just draws you in.

 (transliterations vary between “Lisa” and “Liza”) is a weekly women’s magazine.
 It covers standard topics like fashion, beauty, celebrities and relationships, so it’s a great way to learn general vocabulary. Лиза also offers a horoscope section for the astrologically inclined.
 If you’re feeling ambitious, you might also try cooking using the magazine’s Russian-language recipes.

-You can subscribe via Amazon for $275 for one year.
+You can subscribe via Amazon.

 Здоровье (“Health”) is a monthly magazine.
 The magazine’s main focus is health and wellness.
 This includes additional related topics like beauty, food (including recipes), fitness and health-related news.
 Due to its focus, Здоровье is a useful tool for learning health-related vocabulary in addition to general vocabulary.